-Available online
+^{}Available online

-^Available as Second Field Endorsement in Education Licensure
+[^]Available as Second Field Endorsement in Education Licensure

-Education Licensure is necessary for students desiring to teach in public schools in the state of Kansas.
-Students must apply and be accepted to the Sterling Teacher Education Program (STEP).
-Education Licensure and STEP requirements can be found under Education Licensure on page 106.
 Note: Sterling works to prepare students for careers and/or further advanced study in many areas.
 Students should consult their advisors about their career plans.
 Each department can recommend course selections for various career/graduate school interests.